AliJnadi/SDwP/README.md

-# SDwP
+<h1> Software Design with Python </h1>

-This repo for the assignments of Software Design with Python subject (MR21-RO) Innopolis University
+This repo is for assignments of master's subject "Software Design with Python" (MR21-RO) Innopolis University, Russia.